-Similar to alternative 1, the greatest safety concern related to PWC use for PWC operators and other visitors is collision; however, as previously stated, no documented accidents have been recorded within the national lakeshore.
+Similar to alternative 1, the potential exists for collision between PWCs and other visitors; however, as previously stated, no documented accidents have been recorded within the national lakeshore.
 The potential for PWC users to encounter dangerous environmental conditions under alternative 2 is greater due to the large expanse of shoreline that would be available for PWC use.
+Most of the shoreline is outside the area protected by Grand Island, increasing the potential for safety concerns associated strong winds and changing weather conditions.
 The potential for impacts to visitor safety is higher for alternative 2 when compared with current conditions, but is still minimal due to the low usage of PWCs (both in numbers observed and days of usage) at the national lakeshore.